mrazjava/booklink-backend/README.md

 #### AWS
 Database schema changes are migrated manually ("by hand").
 Verified migration scripts from Sandbox (`stg`) are used as the basis for AWS manual db migration changes to `pre` which in turn are basis for AWS `live` migration.

+A new feature will often result in updated database schema (entity changes).
+A process of migrating database changes between environments is as follows:

 Database change migration scripts are computed as a difference between the old and new schemas.
 Once finished on a feature branch, we extract the latest schema script:
 ```
 # from a `feature/*` branch
 mvn clean spring-boot:run -Dspring-boot.run.profiles=local,dump-db-schema